 Symptoms may come and go, but will eventually go away.
 To help yourself, it is important to admit any symptoms you may have and deal with any unpleasant reactions.

 Coping Techniques After Serving On a Jury

 Remember that you are having normal responses to an unusual experience.
 You can deal with signs of distress by cutting down on alcohol, caffeine, and nicotine.
 These substances can increase anxiety, fatigue and make sleep problems worse.
-If you have continuing problems, please contact your medical provider or the Office of the Jury Commissioner.
+If you have continuing problems, please contact your medical provider or the Jury Office.

 This page was last updated on: